Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/ios-sdk.md

 ##### `postInsert`

-This inserts a value or values to a user property, if it doesn't exist in the user property yet.
+This inserts a value or values at the end of a user property array, if it doesn't exist in the user property yet.
 If the user property doesn't have a value set yet, it's initialized to an empty list before the new values are post-inserted.
  If the user property has an existing value, nothing is inserted.

 === "Objective-C"